sarojthapa2019/springbatchjobjpa/Documentation/document.md

 All those saved data are then retrieved and displayed into the admin page.
 During startup the student table is dropped and new table is set up.
 ### Security
 Spring Security is implemented.
-Only the user with Admin previledge is authorizes to view the page.
+Only the user with Admin previledge is authorized to view the page.
+The page can only be accessed after successful login.
+User Credentials:
+UserName: admin
+Password: admin

+### Service
+Restful Api is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjMyMzI1NDcxXX0=
+eyJoaXN0b3J5IjpbNTE0MTM5OTE4XX0=
 -->